 We strive to match the right cat with the right family.
 Our educational mission is to help you become aware of the needs of cats in our community and the needs of cats in your home.

 We advocate TNR of feral cats and will provide you with information and resources to get your colony spayed/neutered and vaccinated.

 Would you like to volunteer???
 We would love to add you to our family and have you share our passion for cats!!!!

-Adoption events every Saturday at the Sterling VA Petsmart from 11AM to 4 PM.
+Adoption events every Saturday at the Sterling VA Petsmart from NOON to 3 PM.
 We are conveniently across the street from the Northern VA Community College.